Advertisement

 • Poor Discipline: with so much autonomy given to employees, these organizations can suffer from poor discipline.

-• Poor performance: with so little supervision of employees' performance, the organization's overall performance may be poor.
+• Poor performance: with so little supervision of employees' performance, the organization's overall performance may suffer.

 Frequently Asked Span of Control Questions